About this course

 Contact time with staff is high for a Masters degree ‐ although contact may vary from module to module depending on the intensity of performance-related work.
 You can expect to devote the remainder of your time to personal study, research or collaborative working or focussing on the work-based learning elements of the programme.

-There is some requirement for evening and weekend working.
+There are some requirements for evening and weekend working.

 Part-time delivery closely mirrors the full-time programme but takes place over two years.
 In the first year you will study 3 x 30 credit modules and in the second 1 x 30 credit module plus the double-weighted (60 credit) final module.